 Recreational, commercial and Sami net fisheries are allowed at fishing sites only.
 The fishing site boundaries are decided by a regional Commission on assigning the fishing sites on the basis of applications from users and recommendations from a scientific research institute (PINRO).
 A regional inventory of fishing sites is to be approved by the Government of the region.
 The inventory specifies the boundaries and the intended use of fishing sites (e.g. recreational fishery, commercial fishery, Sami fishery and aquaculture).
 Fishing sites are allotted to users on the basis of competitive tenders.
-The Territorial Directorate of the Federal Agency for Fisheries is the authority to organize tenders and a signatory of contracts for fisheries of marine species in coastal waters and anadromous fish fisheries at sea and in-river, whereas the Government of the region is the authority to organize tenders and a signatory of contracts for fishing sites for fisheries of freshwater species.
-A contract for the use of a fishing site can cover a period of up to 20 years.
+The Territorial Directorate of the Federal Agency for Fisheries is the authority to organize tenders and a signatory of contracts for fisheries of marine species in coastal waters and anadromous fish fisheries at sea and in-river, whereas the Government of the region is the authority to organize tenders and a signatory of contracts for fishing sites for fisheries of fisheries of fisheries and anadromous fish fisheries and a signatory of contracts for fishing sites for fisheries of fisheries of fisheries and anadromous for the use of a fishing site can cover a period of up to 20 years.